juergenweb/ImagePlaceholder/README.md

 Take a look at the render method, which includes true as a boolean value.
 This means that a complete image tag will be rendered instead of only the src value.

+## Multilanguage

+The text for the placeholder can be set multilingual (in module configuration and via setText() method).
+By setting the text via setText() method in template, please use translateable strings(_('My text')) for multilanguage text.